afridi-cse/100-days-code-with-python/day-06/README.md

     Expected Output : 2010-09-10 13:31:22

 # Program-6 :
     Write a Python program to print yesterday, today, tomorrow.

 # Program-7 :
+    Write a Python program to convert the date to datetime (midnight of the date) in Python.
+    Sample Output : 2015-06-22 00:00:00

 # Program-8 :